IvoryScript user guide

 Pattern matching with case expressions is flexible, allowing behavior to be defined for various structures of data.

-7.9 Operator E expressions
+7.9 Operator expressions

 Operators like +, -, *, and == are used to perform arithmetic or logical operations.